A device-independent protocol for XOR oblivious transfer: On the security of Protocol and Protocol

-This is a \emph{channel discrimination problem}, and it can be shown using the reasoning in~\cite{GW07,Wat09} that the optimal success probability is given by the optimal value of the following SDP:
+We claim that the maximum cheating probability is given by the optimal value of the following primal-dual SDP pair, which is a slight generalization of the SDP for distance between channels due to \cite{Wat09, GW07}: